They say you get what you pay for.

 #5 Most Expensive Elliptical: Octane Fitness XT4700

 Overview: The XT4700 is a girthy, impressive looking machine that would be right at home at your local gym.
 It’s fully adjustable to accommodate a wide range of riders, handles reverse motions and other unique workouts, and comes with an impressive array of built-in workout functions.

 Price Range: $5-7k

-Why we like it: This bad boy is big but sits really low to the ground, which is a plus.
+Why I like it: This bad boy is big but sits really low to the ground, which is a plus.
 The on-board computer is jam packed with features, and its 18-28″ adjustable stride length makes it a perfect fit for any rider (a hallmark of commercial grade ellipticals).
 Multi-grip handles get your arms fully involved in the workout in a multitude of ways.

 Potential drawbacks: Not the most sleek looking elliptical out there.
 Warranty (3 years parts, 1 year labor) doesn’t hold up to some others on this list.

 #4 Most Expensive Elliptical: Harison E3800 Elliptical & Cross Trainer

 Overview: This gorgeous machine looks like it means business right away.
 It’s a top-notch elliptical in essentially every way, with some added green technology, to boot.
 Its self-generator means there’s no batteries to install and no cord to plug in.